slimanimeddine/arthive-backend/README.md

     ```

 11. Import User model records into the search index:

     ```sh
     php artisan scout:import "App\Models\User"
     ```

-11. Import Artwork model records into the search index:
+12. Import Artwork model records into the search index:
     ```sh
     php artisan scout:import "App\Models\Artwork"
     ```
+13. I have used [Resend](https://resend.com/) as an email API to send emails such as email verificaiton codes and forgot password codes.
+To configure Resend with Laravel follow these [instructions](https://resend.com/docs/send-with-laravel).
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage